wilsonmar/wilsonmar.github.io/_posts/2018-07-16-salesforce-onboarding.md

 2. Click the green "Sign Up" button at the upper-right corner or "Start learning for free" in the middle of the screen.

 3. Click "Google" to use your Gmail or "LinkedIn" to use your LinkedIn.com account.
-Alternately, create a password within Salesforce:
+Alternately, create a password within Salesforce.

    PROTIP: Sign up for Trailhead with a <strong>personal Gmail account</strong> instead of company email so you'll be able to sign in no matter where you work in the future.

+   You can later <a target="_blank" href="http://salesforce.vidyard.com/watch/kXk6BaNlWJP27UyFO8vNUg">merge accounts</a>, but that
+   sometimes results in the loss of history information.

 4. Check "Remember me" to have the browser remember your account name (not password).